 A spouse is able to cite “fault” or “no-fault” grounds in a contested divorce.
 When no-fault grounds is cited, neither spouse is holding the other accountable for the end of their marriage and they may begin the divorce proceedings.
 When a spouse files for divorce on fault grounds, it means they are holding the other spouse accountable for an action that ended their marriage.
 Situations such as these may include:

 When a couple goes through an uncontested divorce, it means that all marital issues between the two have been resolved.
 These are issues regarding alimony, child custody and support, parenting time, division of assets, and any payment of debts.
 This situation occurs when both spouses believe their marriage cannot be fixed and agree to the terms of their divorce.
 This is also known as an “Irretrievable Breakdown of Marriage.”
-There are two types of irretrievable breakdowns:

 When a divorce is uncontested, the spouses can choose if they wish to divorce through mediation, arbitration, collaborative divorce, or even simply private discussions.
 This is voluntary, although it is typically a more efficient process and beneficial for all family involved.

 If you or someone you know is going through a divorce and wishes to seek legal counsel, contact The Alfred Law Firm, LLC. today.